mhmadrashd/Delicious-Taste/README.md

 ## Description

-This website was built from scratch without any libraries.

-- Pure Responsive Website without using any libraries or frameworks.
+- Pure and fully Responsive Website without using any libraries or frameworks.
-- Build custom responsive style
+- Build a custom responsive style
 - Pure custom carousel from scratch.
-- You can customize every thing in carousel like:
+- You can customize everything in a carousel-like:
   - Width
   - Height
   - Loop